 Sampford Peverell C of E School is a small rural school which is safe and secure.
-It has two accessible toilets with changing facilities (in the main building and in our EYFS building).
+It has two accessible toilets (in the main building and in our EYFS building).
+There are changing facilities in the EYFS building.
 The main school building is wheelchair accessible downstairs.
-Our classrooms are laid out individually across the school site; with ramps to provide access.
+Our classrooms are laid out individually across the school site; with ramps to provide access to the main school building, our Yr 3 -4 building and the EYFS building.